MCPI-Revival/minecraft-pi-reborn/README.md

 ## Dedicated Server
 The dedicated server is a version of Minecraft: Pi Edition modified to run in a headless environment.
 It loads settings from a ``server.properties`` file.

-To use, install the ``minecraft-pi-server`` package and run ``minecraft-pi-server``.
+To use, install the ``minecraft-pi-reborn-server`` package and run ``minecraft-pi-reborn-server``.
 It will generate the world and ``server.properties`` in the current directory.

-This is also compatible with MCPE 0.6.1.
+This server is also compatible with MCPE Alpha 0.6.1.

 ### Limitations
 - Player data is not saved because of limitations with MCPE LAN worlds